Frequently Asked Questions

 My assigned parking lot is full, what should I do?

 If your assigned lot is full, you can park in another permit lot (faculty-staff in faculty-staff lots & students in student lots) with license plate notification to Parking Services office to prevent a citation from being issued.
+EXCEPTION: Lot T and V staff permit holders can park in metered Lot X with license plate call-in notification.
 NOTE: Your parking permit serves as permission to park & does not guarantee a parking spot.
 Lots are first-come, first-served.

 When can I apply for parking?